 Investments - By statute, the CLF investments are restricted to obligations of the U.S. Government and its agencies, deposits in federally insured financial institutions, and shares and deposits in credit unions.
-All investments are classified as held-to-maturity under FASB Accounting Standards Codification (ASC) topic 320-10-25-1, Classification of Debt Securities, as the CLF has the intent and ability to hold these investments until maturity.
+All investments are classified as held-to-maturity in accordance with FASB Accounting Standards Codification (ASC) 320, Classification of Debt Securities, as the CLF has the intent and ability to hold these investments until maturity.
 Accordingly, the CLF reports investments at amortized cost.
 Amortized cost is the face value of the securities plus the unamortized premium or less the unamortized discount.